samsquire/ideas4/README.md

 # 155. Downtimeless systems

-# 156. Properties based scalability
+# 156. Generalise scalability - Properties based scalability

+Can scalability be generalized?
+Most complicated systems need to manage memory usage, storage usage, network usage and communication usage.

 # 157. Flow is how you understand programs